cassidoo/cassidoo.github.io/_posts/2014-08-10-a-weekend-at-battlehack-boston.md

 ![pic](/assets/bh/crowd.jpg)

 And of course, we had to talk about the prizes.
-Throughout the event their would be smaller prizes for Best Progress and for Best Tweet, but the big prizes for hacks consisted of PS4s, cameras, and a chance to win $100,000 after being flown out to California on PayPal/Braintree's dime.
+Throughout the event there would be smaller prizes for Best Progress and for Best Tweet, but the big prizes for hacks consisted of PS4s, cameras, and a chance to win $100,000 after being flown out to California on PayPal/Braintree's dime.

 ![pic](/assets/bh/prizes.jpg)